tracyreed/profitwisesucks.com/README.md

 accounted for it as owner draw on our taxes and not some sort of theft or embezzlement that is was therefore an authorized draw.

-This, combined with the fact that Hamby was not shown as a partner, allowed the opposing attorney to spend hours and many thousands of dollars arguing that Hamby was not a partner, that he had no standing, that the withdrawls were authorized thus there was no embezzlment/theft/breach of contract.
-This allowed him to drag the matter out so far that we effectively ran out of money to pursue it and had to dismiss the case.
+This, combined with the fact that Hamby was not shown as a partner on the tax forms (no 1065 filed or K1's issues), allowed the opposing attorney to spend hours and many thousands of dollars arguing that Hamby was not a partner and that he had no standing.
+This allowed him to drag the matter out so far that it became uneconomical to continue and upon discussion with council we decided to dismiss the case.

 We were forced to dismiss the case DESPITE THE FACT THAT THE PLAINTIFF ADMITTED TO EVERYTHING SHE WAS ACCUSED OF IN HER DEPOSITION TESTIMONY.
 Really, her deposition could not have gone any better for us.
-We thought this matter would soon be over with a reasonable settlement.
+Upon defendant's deposition, we thought this matter would be over quickly with a reasonable settlement.

 She acknowledged that Hamby is a partner with an ownership interest in the company (Trang 179:4-24, Mar 23 2022).